 - A song about feeling uncomfortable with all the genetic enhancements one's significant other is getting.

 - "I'm Your Moon", a song Charon sings to Pluto so Pluto doesn't feel bad about not being considered a planet anymore

 - "I Crush Everything", a song about a lonely giant squid.

 - In Young Justice, Superboy has parental issues and lack of parental bonding due to the fact that he is a clone of Superman, who is also having a hard time coping with this fact.

 - Avatar: The Last Airbender has a fair share of this, perhaps most notably:

-- Aang lost everyone he'd ever known due to being cryogenically frozen, including the only mentor he ever had.
+- Aang lost everyone he'd ever known due to being frozen in an iceberg, including the only mentor he ever had.
 As if that weren't enough, because he is the reincarnation of the Avatar, it's his responsibility to keep the balance between the nations.
 He doesn't actually angst as much as you might expect, though.